KARPED1EM/E-AntiMythware/modules-and-source/README.md

 ## Note

-These modules are provided in compiled form without source code.
+Some of these modules are provided in compiled form without source code.
 The original authors may have released source code since this project was created.